You may wish to see an introductory page to this section first.

 Thomas Hearne - Remarks and Collections - Vol. XI (1731-1735)

-Hearne was a highly reputed antiquarian and he was right in associating the statue with Cupid (or perhaps a putto - see a similar statue at Villa dei Papiri at Herculaneum).
+Hearne was a highly reputed antiquarian and he was right in associating the statue with Cupid (or rather a putto - see a similar statue at Villa dei Papiri at Herculaneum).
 Other antiquarians however came to the conclusion that the statue was original; a drawing of the statue was published in 1785 in Archaeologia, the journal of the Society of Antiquaries of London.
 The statue was acquired by the Bodleian Library and eventually by the Ashmolean Museum.
-In a way the finding nearly 300 years later of a small cockerel is a consequence of what occurred in 1731.
-The Cupid acquired such a fame that every time the citizens of Cirencester laid the foundations for a new building, they paid attention to see whether the excavated debris hid some other memories of the past.
+In a way the finding nearly 300 years later of a small cockerel is a consequence of what occurred in 1731, because every time the citizens of Cirencester laid the foundations for a new building, they paid attention to see whether the excavated debris hid some other memories of the past.
 This explains why the the local museum has such an impressive collection of Roman antiquities.

-The classical subject and the fine execution of the Cupid, most likely a table-lamp stand, suggest it was made outside Britain, possibly in Athens or another Mediterranean location from where these luxury objects were shipped to the other parts of the Empire.
-Wrecks carrying similar small bronze statues have been found at Mahdia in Tunisia (it opens in another window) and near Marseille.
+The classical subject and the fine execution of the putto, most likely a table-lamp stand, suggest it was made outside Britain, possibly in Athens or another Mediterranean location from where these luxury objects were shipped to the other parts of the Empire.
+Wrecks carrying similar small bronze statues have been found at Mahdia in Tunisia and near Marseille.

 Corinium Museum: Mosaic of the Four Seasons with a medallion portraying Silenus on a donkey